Comedy Gold (TV channel)

 Comedy Gold, formerly known as TV Land Canada was a Canadian English language specialty channel that was owned by Bell Media focused on sitcoms and sketch comedy programs from the 1970s to 1990s.

-The channel was originally launched in 2001 as a Canadian version of the American channel TV Land by Craig Media and Viacom.
+The channel was originally launched in 2001 as a Canadian version of the U.S. channel TV Land by Craig Media and Viacom (now known as Paramount Global).
 Craig's interest was acquired by CHUM Limited, the owner of the Citytv system in 2004 upon the acquisition of its assets.
 In the years following the acquisition of CHUM by CTVglobemedia and later Bell Media, TV Land Canada was renamed to Comedy Gold and became a sister network to The Comedy Network.

 After the sale to WOW Unlimited and aborted attempt for relaunch, Comedy Gold ceased operations in 2019.

 History

+TV Land Canada

 On November 24, 2000, the Canadian Radio-television and Telecommunications Commission (CRTC) granted Craig Media (previously known as Craig Broadcast Systems Inc.) permission to launch a national Category 2 digital specialty channel tentatively known as Retro; a channel described as being "devoted to classic television programming".

-In August 2001, before the channel had launched, Craig Media announced it had reached a deal with U.S.-based MTV Networks, to launch Retro as a domestic Canadian version of the American classic television-focused cable channel, TV Land.
-The channel was launched in September 2001 as TV Land Canada, with a slate of programming focusing on classic American sitcoms and dramas.
+In August 2001, before the channel had launched, Craig Media announced it had reached a deal with U.S.-based MTV Networks (now part of Paramount), to launch Retro as a domestic Canadian version of the U.S. classic television-focused cable channel, TV Land.
+The channel was launched in September 2001 as TV Land Canada, with a slate of programming focusing on classic U.S. sitcoms and dramas.
 MTV Networks purchased a minority share in the service months later.